awesomeeng/zephjs/docs/GetStartedLibrary.md

 ## Project Structure

-It is recommended that you create a `components` folder within your project and place all the components within that.
-Additionally, ZephJS recommends keep JavaScript, HTML, and CSS as separate files with the same name.
+It is recommended that one create a `components` folder within the project and place all the components within that.
+Additionally, ZephJS recommends keeping JavaScript, HTML, and CSS as separate files with the same name.
 For example, if one is creating the `my-button` component, one might have the following directory structure:

 ```text
 compontents